On Jan, 28 2022

 Be your own conversation admin – In the same way nobody wants to manage agent phone numbers, there shouldn’t be a need to have an extensive technical process when onboarding or replacing an agent.
 Instead, create an agent within a WFM software system in seconds and avoid creating an IT ticket to add and configure email and chat accounts.
 It’s an ideal approach to get agents up and running quickly and can be a life saver when utilizing gig and temporary agents during busy times of the year.

 Real-time and accurate group messaging – Once communication is consolidated into a single WFM solution, it’s time to take advantage of the unique capabilities found within the technology.
 One way is through group messaging.
 Every unique group is formed based on multiple criteria, such as role or location, and can automatically have users added or removed by the system.
 So, if you need to tell all agents in the Chicago group about working from home tomorrow because of a blizzard, a simple message to this agent group will always include everyone.
 No worrying about changed phone numbers or not reaching new team members.

 Improved agent accountability – The last benefit of note relates to how turning your WFM software into a communications hub helps to boost agent performance.
 It may seem simple, but when all messages are in a single location it reduces agent confusion.
 They always know when and where to look for schedule changes and will receive relevant notifications (i.e. overtime or undertime) on their phone through the mobile app.
 Your team will also be able to leverage an agent portal within the WFM software so each agent can evaluate their own performance metrics in relation to adherence and attendance.
 This can help to avoid catching agents off guard when they are notified about poor performance.

-To summarize, strengthening your contact center's communication with WFM software is all about creating simpler processes with the aid of technology.
+To summarize, unifying your contact center's communication with WFM software is all about creating simpler processes with the aid of technology.
 By choosing to make communicating on this system a priority, you’ll see improvements to both agent communication and operational efficiency.